nhsuk/alphahealth/help/clinical-assurance.md

 title: Clinical assurance
 ---

-# How we make sure NHS alpha content is medically sound
+# How we make sure NHS.UK alpha content is medically sound

-We have a GP in the NHS alpha team who reads and approves all content before it’s published.
+We have a GP in the NHS.UK alpha team who reads and approves all content before it’s published.

 Where knowledge of specialist experience has been required, we’ve consulted: